Clément Vidal: Club career

 Vidal played youth football for SC Orange.
 In November 2017, he signed a professional contract with Montpellier.
 He made his professional debut with the club on 4 December 2019 in a 2–2 draw away to Dijon.

 On 1 July 2022, Vidal permanently signed for Ajaccio following a loan spell at the club.

+On 1 September 2025, Vidal signed with Grenoble in Ligue 2.